-In summary, it is DNV's opinion that the Saldanha Small Hydroelectric Project, as described in the revised PDD of 28 Sep 2007, meets all relevant UNFCCC requirements for the CDM, and all relevant host country criteria and correctly applies the simplified baseline and monitoring methodology AMS-I.D (Version 10 of 23 December 2006) for small-scale CDM project activities.
+In summary, it is DNV's opinion that the Saldanha Small Hydroelectric Project, as described in the revised PDD of 13 Nov 2007, meets all relevant UNFCCC requirements for the CDM, and all relevant host country criteria and correctly applies the simplified baseline and monitoring methodology AMS-I.D (Version 10 of 23 December 2006) for small-scale CDM project activities.
 Hence, DNV will request the registration of the Saldanha Small Hydroelectric Project as a CDM project activity.

-Prior to the submission of this validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of Brazil, including the confirmation that the project assists it in achieving sustainable development.
+Prior to the submission of this validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of all participating Parties, including confirmation by the DNA of Brazil that the project assist in achieving sustainable development.